angelayuxh/ece1724-rusty-benchmarks/README.md

 We also ported the `block_delayed_scan` function into Rust.
 It performs parallel prefix sum [19] by dividing the input vector into fixed-size blocks, performs sequential accumulation within each block, and sums up the results of each block for the final prefix sum.
 The scan is exclusive, only counting up to and excluding the current element.

-The `histogram_by_key` function is already ported by the original authors of RPB, which we took advantage of conveniently.
+The `histogram_by_key` function is already ported by the original authors of RPB, which we took advantage of.
 It has the equivalent functionality of using a hash map to increment the occurrence counter in the sequential version.
 This function takes in a vector of tokens generated from the above functions and a hash function.
 It returns a vector of tuples, where the keys are the unique tokens and the values are the number of occurrences of each token in the input.

 The ported parallel version is a combination of histogram and histogramStar in the original PBBS word count benchmark.
 We studied the original two benchmarks and concluded that the differences are negligible when porting into Rust.
 Thus, we decided to merge them into a single benchmark.